0xsequence/sequence-cli/README.md

   - `create-telegram-embedded-wallet-react-starter`: Clone a starter boilerplate for telegram, integrated with Sequence Web SDK and Embedded Wallet, using React.
   - `create-sequence-pay-starter`: Clone a starter boilerplate for Sequence Pay, integrated with Sequence Web SDK and Embedded Wallet, using React
   - `create-crypto-onramp-starter`: Clone a starter boilerplate for Crypto Onramp integrated with Embedded Wallet, using React
+  - `create-trails-starter`: Clone a starter boilerplate for Trails, using React
+  - `create-trails-nextjs-starter`: Clone a starter boilerplate for Trails, using Nextjs

 ## Usage